REFINANCING YOUR CAR LOAN?

 Your credit rating has improved (congratulations!) and you qualify for better terms

-You need to lower your monthly bills with a longer loan term
+Lowering your monthly bills with a longer loan term sounds good

 You want to pay off your loan faster so you can own your car freely and without prejudice (goodbye car payments!)

-You don’t like your lender – maybe you’re annoyed by hidden fees or poor customer service.
+Annoyed by your lender – maybe you’re angry by hidden fees or poor customer service.
 Whatever the reason, you can refinance to find a new lender that you like better

 AUTO REFINANCING HURDLES: